yeara/yearakozlov.com/_includes/index.md

 I'm finishing my PhD studies at the [Computer Graphics Lab](https://graphics.ethz.ch/) at [ETH Zürich](http://www.ethz.ch) and [Disney Research\|Studios](https://studios.disneyresearch.com/).
 My research focused on capturing the physics of human faces.
 I was supervised by Dr. Thabo Beeler and Dr. Derek Bradley from the Capture and Effects group at Disney Research\|Studios, and Prof. Markus Gross of the Computer Graphics Lab at ETH Zürich.
 My research interests include human performance capture, machine learning and physically based simulation.
 Previously, I completed a M.Sc. in Visual Computing at Saarland University and Max Planck Institute for Informatics in Saarbrücken, Germany.
 I received a B.Sc. in Physics from the Technion, Israel.

 Throughout my PhD studies I was one of the co-leaders of [CSNOW](https://csnow.inf.ethz.ch/), the Network of Women in Computer Science of the Computer Science Department at ETH Zürich.
+During my three year term, I overhauled CSNOW's activities, offerings and public identity and saw an increase of up to 250% of participation in our events.

-Outside my work I run up and down mountains, rock climb and ski tour.
-During 2019 I built a campervan to have a good base for these activities.
-Some of my recent adventures are documented on [instagram](https://www.instagram.com/yearak/).
+Outside work I practice mountain sports to a high level and I built a campervan, both are documented on [instagram](https://www.instagram.com/yearak/).

 Publications
 -------------